equinor/python-intermediate/README.md

 # Warming up

-Log into Advent of Code
+Log into Advent of Code, 2019!

 ## Exercises

 1. Read a file containing one int per line, make into a list of ints.
-1. Solve Day 1
+1. Solve Day 1, parts 1 and 2 of 2019, receiving a _gold star_.
+1. [optional] Solve the rest of Advent of Code 2019.

 ## References